melod1n/melod1n/README.md

-# Hi, I'm Danil 👋
+# Hi, I'm Danil

-Android & Kotlin Multiplatform developer building apps, bots and infrastructure around networking and local AI.

-- Mainly working with Kotlin / Jetpack Compose / Compose Multiplatform
-- Also build Telegram / VK bots and local LLM tools (Ollama/Gemini/Mistral/OpenAI)
-- Enjoy self-hosting: Gitea, Jenkins, Docker
+Android Engineer with 5+ years of commercial experience.

+I build production Android applications and libraries with Kotlin, Jetpack Compose, Coroutines, modular architecture and modern Android tooling.
+I also work with Kotlin Multiplatform, backend services, CI/CD and AI-assisted development.

+Currently open to remote Android roles and relocation.

 ---